-Pathnostics shared that physicians who order Guidance® Comprehensive for patients diagnosed with Interstitial Cystitis, receive positive results in 66% of cases.
+Pathnostics shared that physicians who order Guidance® UTI for patients diagnosed with Interstitial Cystitis, receive positive results in 66% of cases.
 This means 66% of the IC patients who submit urine samples are found to have an infection that may be at the root of their symptoms.
 You can learn more about how interstitial cystitis is diagnosed in our expert video series.

 With the identification of causative pathogens comes the possibility of UTI treatment options.
 This is a step in the right direction for anyone diagnosed with IC.

 |“We see patients with vague irritative urinary symptoms where their work up has been negative by standard testing.
 I suspect the infection has been there all the time but just not detected.
 We also see that people previously diagnosed with IC are now finding infection with these tests.
 I think in a lot of cases, IC is a misdiagnosis due to lack of adequate testing.
 After all, it’s a diagnosis of exclusion, but we now have more accurate tests that may show an infection cannot be ruled out.”